Eltaurus-Lt/CourseDump2022/README.md

     * Mac: `~/Library/Application Support/Anki2/[your Anki username]/collection.media` (the Library folder is hidden by default, but can be revealed in Finder by holding down the option key while clicking on the Go menu)
     * Linux: `~/.local/share/Anki2/[your Anki username]/collection.media` for native installs or `~/.var/app/net.ankiweb.Anki/data/Anki2/[your Anki username]/collection.media` for flatpak installs

-   you can also find the path by going in Anki's main menu -> check media
+   you can also find the path by going to Anki's main menu -> check media

     **Note**, that you should move the files themselves, [**without the subfolder**](https://docs.ankiweb.net/importing.html#importing-media) containing them.
 3. In order to facilitate the further editing of cards in Anki, the extension lists media files in the spreadsheets as separate columns.
 Because of that, you will need a Note Type with more than two fields to be used for [step 3.i. of importing](https://github.com/Eltaurus-Lt/CourseDump2022#simple-import-without-media).
 If you don't already have such Note Type in mind (the `Basic` ones will not suffice in this case), you have two options: